fuskovic/networker/README.md

     networker c -d en0 -s 10

+You can also use `-w` to include hostnames, sequence, and mac addresses in the output.

+    networker c -d en0 -s 10 -w

 Write captured packets to a pcap file.

     networker c -d en0 -s 10 -o capture.pcap